 The most common use case for player events is to synchronize playback accross multiple videos on your site.
 So that when user clicks to play a new video - the one that is already playing will stop automatically.

-Here's the playback sync example.
+Here's the playback sync in action.
 Try starting a video, and then another.
-It works across multiple tabs too.
+It works across multiple browser tabs too.